-A big thank you to CreditStacks for sponsoring this post.
+A big thank you to Jasper Mastercard for sponsoring this post.
 All opinions are always our own.
-This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost Marketing materials for compliance review to you.
+This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 Read our full disclosure for more info.
-Review the CreditStacks cardholder agreement and fee schedule.
 Thank you for supporting the brands that make Local Adventurer possible.

 If you are considering moving to NYC, we put together some tips to help ease you through the transition.
 We are newbies and the transition still feels fresh, but we also asked for tips from our more experienced New Yorker friends.